p30arena/meow_do/memory-bank/progress.md

 ## Current status

-The project has completed its initial setup phase.
-All core backend features, including Workspace, Goal, Task CRUD operations, daily time budget calculation, and user authentication/authorization, are complete.
-The foundational documentation is in place, providing a clear roadmap for further development.
+The project has completed its initial setup phase and made significant progress on the frontend.
+All core backend features are complete.
+Frontend authentication components (Login and Register forms) are implemented, integrated with the backend API using `fetch`, and multi-language support for these components is in place.
+The foundational documentation is updated, providing a clear roadmap for further development.

 ## Known issues